The Good and the Bad of Journaling

 How can you grow from this experience?

-How can it make you a better person?
+How can what you learn make the world a better place and you a better person?

 Is it okay to have mixed feelings about the matter you described above?